danielholmes839/shopify-summer-2022/README.md

 ## Amazon Web Services

-The application is deployed using an entirely servless architecture on AWS with API-Gateway, Lambda, and DynamoDB.
+The application is deployed using an entirely servless architecture on AWS with [API-Gateway](https://aws.amazon.com/api-gateway/), [Lambda](https://aws.amazon.com/lambda/), and [DynamoDB](https://aws.amazon.com/dynamodb/).

 ![architecture](./documentation/screenshots/aws.png)

+*"Amazon DynamoDB is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale"*.
 The data is stored on DynamoDB with the following data model:

 ![dynamodb](./documentation/screenshots/dynamodb.PNG)